How To Transfer a Car Title in Oregon

 • Proof of payment of title application fees

-If there is no named owner or probate on the estate, then a notarized inheritance affidavit should be submitted.
+If there is no named owner or probate on the estate, then you need a notarized inheritance affidavit.
 This should clearly state the awarded heir(s) of the vehicle.

 How Much Does It Cost To Transfer a Title in Oregon?